gkey8161/lr-hkbus/README.md

 * `CTB`, `NWFB` & `CLP` in `Utility`
   * Fleet no. is used, with "#" prefix except DA, LA and VA

+### Synonyms

+For fleets, use synonyms to include manufacturer, chassis and bodybuilder tags, unless there are more than one body / chassis under the same fleet, in which child tags will be used.

 ## Guides for Contribution

 (TBC)